po1sigala/live/02-Lesson-Plans/Weekday/01-Week_HTML-CSS/README.md

 ## Career Connection

-* Remind students that related career services material can be found in their [Career Connection folder](../../../01-Class-Content/01-HTML-Git-CSS/04-Career-Connection/README.md).
+* Remind students that related career services material can be found in the Weekly Wrap-Up in Canvas.

 * If you'd like more information on career services, visit the [career services resources page](https://careernetwork.2u.com/?utm_medium=Academics&utm_source=boot_camp/).